stadid/webcontrol/README.md

 • Easy setup: simply select which Zones and Circuits you want to display.

-• Supports any Vaillant system configuration **with supported controller (currently supported all wired generations of VRC700 and VRC720)**, as all system management is performed through the controller (the same way as it's done by manufacturer).
+• Supports any Vaillant system **with supported controller (currently supported all wired generations of VRC700 and VRC720)**.
+System management is performed through the controller (the same way as it's done by manufacturer).

 • Management of the time windows, desired temperatures and special operating modes of the controller.